shimst3r/shimst3r/README.md

 In the past I have worked as a backend developer, data engineer, and infrastructure engineer as well as Scrum Master (PSM-1) at various German companies.
 I am always looking for interesting open source projects to contribute to (mainly in Go or Python) and for opportunities to give talks (including a talk on [Sustainable Architectural Decision Making](https://github.com/shimst3r/adr-talk/blob/main/presentation.pdf) and [exercism.io - One Platform, Three Perspectives](https://youtu.be/FKXRU_KL9Io)).

-If you want to get to know more about me, check out [my homepage](https://shimst3r.xyz)!

 Fun Fact: I am currently living in Bielefeld, Germany, which is well known for the [Bielefeld Conspiracy](https://en.wikipedia.org/wiki/Bielefeld_Conspiracy).